cyruscyliu/firmguide/README.md

 Each QEMU virtual machine is composed of many peripheral models that can be automatically or manually (complementary method) generated.

-## Usage

-FirmGuide is a command-oriented tool like `git`.
-It has three modes for different scenarios.

 ### Install